A florist is asked to help connect an unrequited lover with the object of his affection, with unexpected results.

 Production: Florist shop.
 Three Actors.

-About the writer: Anthony is an award winning screenwriter from the UK with 2 features optioned and over 30 short scripts optioned, or purchased, including 8 filmed.
-Outside of his screenwriting career, he’s a published short story writer and movie reviewer.
+About the writer: Anthony Cawood is an award-winning and produced screenwriter.
+He has sold/optioned four feature screenplays, and sold/optioned over forty short scripts, many of which have been filmed.
+Outside of his extensive screenwriting career, Anthony is also a published short story writer, interviewer and movie reviewer.
 Links to his films and details of his scripts can be found at www.anthonycawood.co.uk.

 About the reviewer: Steve Miles started writing scripts around five years ago after realizing that his social life was vastly overrated.
 He enjoys writing in a variety of genres but leans toward raw, grittier characters and the worlds they inhabit – from the deadly serious to the darkly comic.
 Drinks coffee, owns an unhealthy amount of plaid and uses a calculator for the most basic of sums.
 Check out more of his work at sjmilesscripts.webs.com

 Find more scripts available for production

 This screenplay may not be used or reproduced for any purpose including educational purposes without the expressed written permission of the author.